 - Mochiko (Sweet White Rice Flour) - This natural gluten free flour is the star of mochi.
 It is sweet and light.
 It is well known for fluffy Mochi Waffles and these Mochi Muffins.
 I love how inexpensive this flour is.

-- Millet - Millet is another gluten free grain that mills nicely for blending with other gluten free grains.
-I haven't used it in any of my recipes, but here are some great gluten free millet recipes to try.
+- Millet – Millet is another gluten free grain that mills nicely for blending with other gluten free grains.
+I haven’t used it in any recipes, but I am loving it in my Gluten-Free Whole Grain Flour Blend.

 - Oat Flour - Oat flour is easy to use in a blend, but it is critical to use certified gluten free oat flour.